bitPogo/kfixture/docs/src/usage/basic.md

 In opposite to JVM libraries, KFixture cannot generate values for arbitrary types due to the nature of KMP.
 This goes especially for Generics like List or Array.
-However KFixture has a preset of supported generic Types which can accessed like:
+However KFixture has a preset of supported generic types which can accessed like:

 ```kotlin
 class MySpec {